AdrianSandu/eleventy/index.md

 ---
-layout: layouts/home.liquid
+layout: layouts/home.njk
-pageTitle: This is my Title
+pageTitle: Homepage Title
 homeHeading: This is the homepage heading
 ---